m1chaelaT/HSTreeVisualizer/README.md

 - `step` is an integer
 - it defines the order of events during visualization

-Correct and consistent step ordering is required for proper step-by-step playback.
+Step values must be consistent for correct step-by-step playback.

 ## Purpose

-The tool is intended for:
+The tool can be used for:

 - visualization of HS-tree algorithms
 - analysis of abduction processes